 If any driver starts to tailgate you, just ignore them or slow down further to allow them to pass safely.
 Whatever you do, don’t engage them as this will take away from your concentration on the road ahead.

 Reducing your speed will give you more to react to the adverse conditions – be it ice, high winds or a rainfall – which can also affect your visibility.
+Do you have ambitions to take your motorhome on a winter ski holiday?
+Then look no further than our guide to make that possible.

 Be wary of aquaplaning